 Even if the officer does immediately approve your application, you still won’t receive your green card for quite some time.

-USCIS doesn’t have an exact timeline for when you should expect to receive your green card.
-However, their website mentions that you should receive it around 120 days after you enter the U.S. or pay your processing fees, whichever comes later.
+For green card applicants who enter the U.S. with an immigrant visa, the USCIS website mentions that you should receive it around 120 days after you enter the U.S. or pay your processing fees, whichever comes later.

 The important thing to remember is there is no time limit for when they must send you your green card.

 To give you a better idea of how long you should expect to wait, you can check the USCIS Historic Processing Times for the last few years.
-Green card applicants are listed by the I-485 rows.
-For example, as of 2018 the average is between 8 and 11 months.

 Often, USCIS will take several months to just mail out your Notice of Decision, and sometimes your green card can take even longer.

 If you do not receive your welcome notice or green card within a few months of your interview, you should call USCIS customer service at 1-800-375-5283.

-You should also contact USCIS customer service if you plan to move, or have already moved, before receiving your green card.
+Finally, you should also contact USCIS customer service if you plan to move, or have already moved, before receiving your green card.
 Otherwise, they might send it to the wrong address.